 A Gestalt therapist is not an expert who interprets or diagnoses, but a collaborator who joins clients in their process of discovery.
 They pay close attention to tone, posture, and language, inviting curiosity rather than correction.

-Instead of focusing on “what’s wrong,” they explore “what’s happening right now” — creating an environment where clients can safely experiment with new ways of being and relating.
+Instead of focusing on what is wrong, they explore what is happening right now, creating an environment where clients can safely experiment with new ways of being and relating.
 This authentic, relational stance builds awareness and emotional flexibility.

 Why Gestalt Therapy Works